 Comfort – 4/5

-Italy’s main flag-carrying airline, Alitalia, offer as many as four nonstop hops from Florence to Rome in the summer months.
+There are usually four nonstop flights from Florence to Rome in the summer months.
 The flight is only in the air for 50 minutes, but check-in and transport to the airport cranks up the total length of the journey to around the three- or four- hour mark.
 Yep, that’s slower than the high-speed trains, which is why this is really only an option for travelers jetting into Florence Airport and looking for convenient onward connections to the capital.